Fitli/NN-from-scratch/README.md

 of the already trained model, it will be automatically marked as a failed project.
-    4. Why is that ‒ an optimal scenario would hide for you any test data, but in that case, you would have to deal with serialization and deserialization of your implementations, or you would have to be bound to some given interface and this is just not wanted in this course.
+    4. Why is that ‒ an optimal scenario would hide for you any test data, but inp that case, you would have to deal with serialization and deserialization of your implementations, or you would have to be bound to some given interface and this is just not wanted inp this course.
     4. Don't cheat.
 Your implementations will be checked by hand.
     4. Please write doc-strigs where reasonable (high-level functions, complicated functions with unusual names).
 The documentation will not be judged.
 But it's a good practice, you do not work alone, and it'll make reading your implementation easier.
 5. It's demanded to reach at least 88% of correct test predictions